East-West Psychology Chair Wins India's Prestigious Award

 Dr. Banerji is a man with many roles in the CIIS community including the CIIS Haridas Chaudhuri Professor of Indian Philosophy and Culture, a Doshi Professor of Asian Art*, as well as the program chair for the East-West Psychology program.

 The distinguished award is given annually by the Sri Aurobindo Bhavan, an organization based in Kolkata, India, to recognize the scholar's contributions to the study of Sri Aurobindo.

-In his classes, talks, and writings, Banerji focuses using Sri Aurobindo's work to "develop a multi-perspectival vision for the world that is critical and creative."
-He discourages Aurobindo's followers from "building invisible walls against the outside by clinging to words, habits, customs and institutions of the past."
+In his classes, talks, and writings, Banerji focuses on using Sri Aurobindo's work to "develop a multi-perspectival vision for the world that is critical and creative."
+He discourages Aurobindo's followers from "building invisible walls against the outside by clinging to words, habits, customs, and institutions of the past."

-Dr. Banerji accepted the award in a ceremony November 2017.
+Dr. Banerji accepted the award in a ceremony in November 2017.